Insurance and the Sustainable Development Goals

 The existing research and the conversations around the role of insurance in achieving the SDGs are largely high-level.
 For that reason, the A2ii is providing a multistakeholder convening platform to host an honest conversation on the role of insurance in achieving the SDGs.

-Seven Supervisory and Public Dialogue events are planned for 2021, in line with the focus theme of the year – the SDGs.
+Seven Supervisory and Public Dialogue events took place in 2021, in line with the focus theme of the year – the SDGs.

 A2ii is also actively developing a list of KPIs to measure the contribution of insurance to nine SDGs.
 The list draws on insurance supervisory experience and development reports as well as CSR reports of leading global insurers.